s5uishida/open5gs_5gc_ueransim_framed_routing_sample_config/README.md

 | VM5 | UERANSIM UE1 | 192.168.0.133/24 | Ubuntu 20.04 | 1GB | 10GB |

 Subscriber Information (other information is the same) is as follows.
 **Note.
 Please select OP or OPc according to the setting of UERANSIM UE configuration files.
-As of 2023.01.29, Framed Routes cannot be set from the WebUI.
+As of 2023.01.29, Framed Routes cannot be set with the WebUI.
 Also, if you change the `open5gs-dbctl` script, it seems that you can register these with this script, but I could not register.**
 | UE # | IMSI | DNN | OP/OPc | Framed Routes |
 | --- | --- | --- | --- | -- |
 | UE0 | 001010000000000 | internet | OPc | 192.168.20.0/24 |